TheDen/gcopy/README.md

 * If a filename is passed as an argument it'll copy the data as though you hit `CMD+C` via `Finder`, allowing pasting of files (PDFs, archive files, videos etc.) to other programs
 * Has an optional flag to copy the absolute pathname of a file or folder to the clipboard
 * Written in Go, deployed as a multi-arch static binary
+* Works as a drop-in replacement for `pbcopy` since it extends its features

 ![gcopy](./gcopy-usage-example.gif)